nextauthjs/next-auth/www/docs/getting-started/example.md

   )
 }
 ```

+In this way instances of `useSession` can have access to the session data and status, otherwise they'll throw an error... `<SessionProvider />` also takes care of keeping the session updated and synced between browser tabs and windows.

 :::tip
 Check out the [client documentation](/getting-started/client) to see how you can improve the user experience and page performance by using the NextAuth.js client.